-BEAULIEU V. MINNESOTA (No. 11-753) - On November 25, 2011, an enrolled tribal member filed a petition seeking review of a decision by the Minnesota Supreme Court which held that Public Law 280 expressly grants the state jurisdiction to determine the status of an individual tribal member as a sexually dangerous person or a sexual psychopathic personality under the state's civil commitment statute.
-The brief in opposition is due January 18, 2012.
+BEAULIEU v.
+MINNESOTA (No. 11-753) - On November 25, 2011, an enrolled tribal member filed a petition seeking review of a decision by the Minnesota Supreme Court which held that Public Law 280 expressly grants the state jurisdiction to determine the status of an individual tribal member as a sexually dangerous person or a sexual psychopathic personality under the state's civil commitment statute.
+On January 11, 2012, he state filed a waiver of its right to respond and the petition was scheduled for conference on February 17, 2012.
+However, on February 13, 2012, the Court requested a response from the state which is due March 14, 2012.